demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

           :level :error)))
 ```

-If we stop the fake API server and start the application, we will get the cron-job notification in the slack.
+If we stop the fake API server for a moment, we will get the cron-job notification in the slack when the cron job got triggered.

 ![](/img/clojure/blog/ecom-middleware/cron-job-failed-notification.png)

 ## Summary

-In this blog post, we are learned how to implement cron jobs in Clojure.
-With this we are wrapping up the business requirement implementations of the sample app, Wheel.
-In the upcoming blog posts, I'll be touching up on how we went with the testing and also reflecting on the design of the overall design of the system.
+In this blog post, we learnt how to implement cron jobs in Clojure.
+With this, we are wrapping up the business requirement implementations of the sample app, Wheel.
+In the upcoming blog posts, I'll be touching upon how we went with the testing and also reflecting on the design of the overall design of the system.

 The source code associated with this part is available on [this GitHub](https://github.com/demystifyfp/BlogSamples/tree/0.20/clojure/wheel) repository.